IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 `range` | `string` | Returns the bytes of an object within the specified range.
 `x-amz-copy-source-if-match` | `string` (`ETag`)| Return the object if the specified `ETag` matches the source object.
 `x-amz-copy-source-if-none-match` | `string` (`ETag`)| Return the object if the specified `ETag` is different from the source object.
-`x-amz-copy-source-if-unmodified-since` | `string (timestamp)`| Return the object if the the source object has not been modified since the specified date.
+`x-amz-copy-source-if-unmodified-since` | `string (timestamp)`| Return the object if the the source object was not modified since the specified date.
 Date must be a valid HTTP date (for example,`Wed, 30 Nov 2016 20:21:38 GMT`).
-`x-amz-copy-source-if-modified-since` | `string (timestamp)`| Return the object if the source object has been modified since the specified date.
+`x-amz-copy-source-if-modified-since` | `string (timestamp)`| Return the object if the the source object was modified since the specified date.
 Date must be a valid HTTP date (for example,`Wed, 30 Nov 2016 20:21:38 GMT`).

 **Specific headers for SSE-C**

-The following headers are available for buckets using Server-side Encryption with Customer-Provided Keys (SSE-C).
+The following headers are available for buckets that use Server-side Encryption with Customer-Provided Keys (SSE-C).
 Any request that uses SSE-C headers must be sent by using SSL.
-Note that `ETag` values in response headers are *not* the MD5 hash of the object, but a randomly generated 32-byte hexadecimal string.
+The `ETag` values in response headers are *not* the MD5 hash of the object, but a randomly generated 32-byte hexadecimal string.

 Header | Type | Description
 --- | ---- | ------------